JJ-Ho/COSMOSS/README.md

 - Documentation
 - Source code

-This website is editable if you regist an account and sign-in.
+This website is editable if you register an account and sign-in.
 Lean more on how to edit the page on HackMD here:
 - [HeckMD help page (English)](https://hackmd.io/c/tutorials/%2Fs%2Ftutorials).
 - [HeckMD help page (Chinese)](https://hackmd.io/c/tutorials-tw/%2Fs%2Ftutorials-tw).

-Feel free to write/edit about anything relevent.
+Feel free to write/edit about anything relevant.
 You are also welcome to send me the link of your personal documentation though my email:

 - jhoatgit [at] gmail.com